The vegan Strala Yoga teacher shows how she stays fueled for an entire day of classes

 3 of 9All photos

 I didn’t have a class after my first lesson, so I came home to eat.
-Tofu is a great souce of vegan protein and helps keep me energized for my own yoga session, so I make a lot of tofu salads (check out one of my favorite recipes).
+Tofu is a great souce of vegan protein and helps keep me energized for my own yoga session, so I make a lot of tofu salads.
 Today I had a tofu salad with celery and carrots on a whole-grain wrap.

 Lunch: Coconut Ginger Curry